betheden/hebrew-grammar/content/conjunction.rst

 -------

 Conjunctions connect words, phrases, sentences, or paragraphs.
 The most common conjunctions in English are "and," "or," "but," and "for."
-Some :ref:`particles<particle>` in Biblical Hebrew are closely related to conjunctions.
+Some particles in Biblical Hebrew are closely related to conjunctions.

 Article
 -------